practicalli/clojure/clojure-editors/index.md

 {% content "vscode" %}
 The Calva extension adds Clojure support to Microsoft VS Code editor.

-> #### Danger::Calva required high memory at times
+> #### Warning::Calva with LSP has moments of high memory use
-> Recommend using Calva version 2.0.136 unless several Gigabytes of free memory is available on your computer.
-A specific version can be selected via *Extensions > Install Another Version...*
+> The current version of Calva runs clojure-lsp when opening a Clojure project.
+The `clojure-lsp` process will use a noticable amount of memory, especially with a large number of dependencies in a project.
 >
-> Calva has added clojure-lsp to provide refactoring features.
-Since version 2.0.137 Calva will run a memory intensive process when a project is open.
-Ensure you have several Gb of memory available to avoid issues.
-Maintainers are actively working on this issue to make Calva more efficient.
-The maintainers will not be providing a mechanism to disable LSP.
+> Use Calva version 2.0.136 if RAM resources are very constrained.
+A specific version can be selected via *Extensions > Calva extension settings > Install Another Version...*

-Calva is an active project and the [#calva channel on the Clojurians Slack community](clojurians.slack.com/messages/calva) is very supportive.
+Calva is an active project and the [#calva channel on the Clojurians Slack community](clojurians.slack.com/messages/calva) can be supportive.
 New versions may break, so its advisable to only upgrade to new versions when there is time to resolve potential issues.

 * [VSCode & Calva install guide](editor-install-guides/vscode-calva.html)
 * [VSCode & Calva user guide](editor-user-guides/vscode-calva.html)